Patient education: Breastfeeding guide (Beyond the Basics)

 Caring for an infant can be an exhausting experience.
 However, it may be comforting to know that breastfeeding is no more time consuming than formula feeding, which often requires additional time to purchase and prepare the formula and wash bottles and nipples.

 The length of time an infant needs to finish breastfeeding varies, especially in the first few weeks after delivery; some infants require as little as 5 minutes while others need 20 minutes or more.
 Most experts recommend that the infant be allowed to actively breastfeed for as long as desired; timing the feeding (ie, watching the clock) is not recommended.
 "Active" breastfeeding means that the infant is regularly suckling and swallowing.

 It is not necessary to switch sides in the middle of a nursing session.
-Thorough emptying of one breast allows the baby to consume hind milk, which has a higher fat content than milk available at the start of a nursing session.
+Thorough emptying of one breast allows the baby to consume milk from deeper in the breast, which has a higher fat content than milk available at the start of a nursing session.

 Most infants signal that they are finished nursing by releasing the nipple and relaxing the facial muscles and hands.
 Infants younger than two to three months often fall asleep during nursing, even before they are finished.
 In this case, it is reasonable to try and awaken the child and encourage him/her to finish nursing.
 After finishing one breast, offer the other side with the understanding that the infant (especially an older infant) may not be interested.

 Growth spurts — It is common for an infant to occasionally nurse more frequently or for longer periods during the first year.
 However, every infant is different, and increases in appetite may occur at different times.
 Parents are encouraged to allow their infant to nurse more frequently when the infant shows interest.